 Since today was all about Jesus as an infant, a child, we also had the unique opportunity to visit a school, the Latin Patriarchal School in Beth Sahir.
 The children were so excited to have visitors, and loved showing off their English skills!
 It was very impressive too how children from kindergarten to grade 12 all attended the same school and all got along really well on the schoolyard.

 We finished our day with a bittersweet stop at the orphanage, or Crèche.
 Run by the Sisters of Charity of St. Vincent de Paul, this place of refuge takes in infants from age 0-5, often because their families cannot afford to keep their children.
-Poverty and employment is a real problem in Bethlehem so the sisters are very busy.
+Poverty and unemployment is a real problem in Bethlehem so the sisters are very busy.
 We spent a wonderful, humbling afternoon with those lovely children.

 So today we celebrated the birth of Jesus, over the past days in Galilee and Nazareth we have relived His ministry, and tomorrow we begin “Holy Thursday”.
-As we begin this final leg of our journey please pray for us, the God’s mercy shines upon us in our last days on pilgrimage.
+As we begin this final leg of our journey please pray for us, that God’s mercy shines upon us in our last days on pilgrimage.

 March 18: Day 8